bonitasoft/bonita-doc/md/single-sign-on-with-cas.md

 ## Configure Bonita BPM Engine and Tomcat for CAS

 1. The CAS implementation relies on JAAS, and is defined in the BonitaAuthentication module of the JAAS configuration file.
-Set the Java system property `java.security.auth.login.config` in the Tomcat startup script to point to the JAAS configuration file, `bonita-home/client/platform/conf/jaas.config`.
+Set the Java system property `java.security.auth.login.config` in the Tomcat startup script to point to the JAAS configuration file, [`jaas.config`](BonitaBPM_platform_setup.md).
 For example, on Linux, edit `setenv.sh`, uncomment the line that defines `SECURITY_OPTS`, and insert the variable `SECURITY_OPTS` in the line `CATALINA_OPTS=..`.

-The `bonita-home/client/platform/conf/jaas.config` file contains the following (replace `ip_address:port` with the relevant IP addresses and port numbers, in two places):
+The `jaas.config` file contains the following (replace `ip_address:port` with the relevant IP addresses and port numbers, in two places):
 ```
 BonitaAuthentication-1 {
   org.jasig.cas.client.jaas.CasLoginModule required